 Term: 2011 — 2014

 Tom Loeffler received a Bachelor of Business Administration degree from The University of Texas at Austin in 1968 and a law degree from The University of Texas School of Law in 1971.
-A resident of San Antonio, Loeffler is a partner in the international law firm of Akin Gump Strauss Hauer & Feld LLP.
+A resident of Dallas, Loeffler is a partner in the international law firm of Akin Gump Strauss Hauer & Feld LLP.

 Mr. Loeffler has a distinguished record of public service, including four terms in the United States House of Representatives (1979-1987) representing the 21st Congressional District of Texas.
 He served as Special Assistant for Legislative Affairs to President Gerald R. Ford and as Legislative Counsel to the late Senator John Tower.
 Under President Reagan, Mr. Loeffler acted as Principal Coordinator for Central America in the White House Office of Legislative Affairs.
 His other contributions include service as a trusted advisor to both Presidents Reagan and George H. W. Bush.
 He served in various campaign finance capacities for Governor George W. Bush and President George W. Bush.
 He served as the General Co-Chairman and National Finance Chairman for the John McCain 2008 Presidential Campaign.
 He also served as National Chairman for Governor Jon Huntsman's presidential campaign and he is a Founding Member of Romney Victory 2012.
 Mr. Loeffler has advised candidates in local, state and national elections.